vpitkanen/OTA-Design-project/README.md

 # OTA-Design-project
 Design project of operational transcoductance amplifier using Cadence Virtuoso.
-Design was verified using testbench simulations.
+Design was verified by various simulations using different testbenches.

 ## Design Specifications